 A dementia caregiver has a huge role, and for families looking to finding the right person to support their family with a loved one living with dementia, it can feel like a daunting task.
 Working with dementia patients requires not only the caregiving basics of being kind and loving, but it also requires an additional skill set.
-Here are four essential characteristics of a dementia caregiver that you should look for when looking to hire someone to help take care of your loved one.
+Here are four essential caregiver qualities that you should look for when looking to hire someone to help take care of your loved one.

 Look for someone that can communicate well verbally with your loved one, as well as with you.
 Since they will be spending a lot of time with your elderly loved one, you will need to be sure that they can talk to them with kindness and a positive attitude.
 In addition, be sure that you and the rest of the family have good, open lines of communication going with the caregiver, as this can help tremendously with problem-solving.
 Communication with dementia patients can be trying at times, so no matter what, you should feel confident that your caregiver can communicate with you and your loved one with patience and perseverance, no matter how challenging it gets.